my short career of paddling, Pakistan wins the prize for the lowest

 Ben Stookesberry in the run out.

-Phil Boyer decided to go next, but
+Phil Boyer decides to go next, but

 opted to cut left earlier rather

-proportions, features constantly change and luck can play a large role
+proportions features constantly change and luck can play a large role

 stable and in